& Operator: Concatenating Strings and Numbers

-You can concatenate multiple strings by using the & operator.
+You can concatenate multiple fields by using the "&" operator.

-When concatenating strings, you must use half-width '&' operator.
-You cannot use '+' operator for this purpose.
+When concatenating strings and numbers, you must use a half-width "&" operator.
+You cannot use a "+" operator for this purpose.

-Fields That Can Be Concatenated By Using the & Operator
+Fields That Can Be Concatenated with "&" Operator

-When using the & operator to concatenate strings, you can specify following field types.
+When using the "&" operator to concatenate fields, you can specify the following field types for concatenation.

 - Radio Button